Home Hill

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-AreaSearch's aggregation of ATO data released for financial year ending June 30, 2023 shows Home Hill had a median income among taxpayers of $46,247 and an average income of $53,715.
-These figures are below the national averages of $53,146 and $66,593 for Rest of Qld respectively.
-Based on Wage Price Index growth of 9.91% from July 1, 2023 to September 2025, estimated median income would be approximately $50,830 and average income around $59,038 by that date.
-According to the Census conducted in August 2021, incomes in Home Hill fall between the 14th and 20th percentiles nationally for households, families, and individuals.
-The largest segment of residents, comprising 30.4% or 899 people, earn $1,500 to $2,999 weekly, similar to patterns seen in metropolitan regions where 31.7% fall into this range.
-Housing costs are modest, with 89.8% of income retained, but total disposable income ranks at just the 20th percentile nationally.
+AreaSearch's aggregation of ATO data released for financial year 2023 shows Home Hill had a median income among taxpayers of $46,247 and an average level of $53,715.
+This is below the national average, which was $53,146, and compares to levels in Rest of Qld at $66,593.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Home Hill would be approximately $50,830 (median) and $59,038 (average) as of September 2025.
+According to the 2021 Census, household, family, and personal incomes in Home Hill fall between the 14th and 20th percentiles nationally.
+The largest segment comprises 30.4% earning $1,500 - 2,999 weekly (899 residents), similar to metropolitan regions where 31.7% occupy this range.
+Housing costs are modest with 89.8% of income retained, but total disposable income ranks at just the 20th percentile nationally.

 Frequently Asked Questions - Income